 Introducing the lifesaver cactus, also known as Huernia zebrina.
 Although it is referred to as the lifesaver cactus, the vibrant, circular flowers have a central opening that looks like the hole in a lifesaver candy, hence the name.
 This lifesaver cactus has many other names, such as owl eyes plant, lifebuoy Huernia, carrion flower, and zebra-striped Huernia.

-Native to South Africa, Huernia zebrina has thick, fleshy stems that grow in a creeping manner.
-Your stunning lifesaver can grow up to 8 inches tall and 6 inches wide.
 These stems are covered in unique, dark green, triangular-shaped markings that resemble the pattern of a zebra.
 Hence, the plant gets its common name, "zebrina."

-The flowers of the lifesaver cactus are truly captivating during the spring and summer.
 The center of these star-shaped flowers is adorned with raised, dark red or maroon markings that resemble the shape of a lifesaver candy, hence the nickname.
 The intricate design adds to the allure of the plant, making it a stunning addition to any succulent collection or garden.
 The lifesaver cactus flowers are not only visually striking but also emit an unpleasant aroma that attracts pollinators, such as flies.
 The odor is frequently compared to carrion, the decaying flesh of dead animals, which is why the flower is also known as a carrion flower.

 Additionally, Huernia zebrina has no reported toxic effects, making it safe to use around pets and humans.